William Hamling (publisher): First Amendment Supreme Court trials

 Other than the Rogue litigation, the only other litigation which Hamling became involved in prior to his 1971 indictment was in 1966, when there was an indictment returned in the district court in Houston, Texas, charging violations of the obscenity law with respect to seven novels Hamling had published.
 There was a hung jury in that case and after a mistrial was declared, the case was transferred to San Diego.
 Finally, in 1971, when the indictment in the Illustrated Report was returned, the government moved to dismiss the Houston case and it was dismissed with prejudice.
 The dismissal followed rulings by the Supreme Court of the United States that books virtually identical to those involved in the Houston case were not obscene.
 See, Redrup v.
 New York, 386 U.S. 767; Corinth Publications, Inc. v.
 Wesberry, 388 U.S. 448; A Quantity of Copies of Books v.
 Kansas, 388 U.S. 452; Books, Inc. v.
 United States, 388 U.S. 449.

 Hamling helped finance the defense of bookstore clerk Robert Redrup.
 His appeal of his conviction on obscenity charges for selling two Greenleaf Books (Lust Pool and Shame Agent) in 1965 went to the Supreme Court of the United States, where it was overturned in Redrup v.
 New York in 1967.

 During the Nixon Administration, Hamling published an illustrated edition of the Presidential Report of the Commission on Obscenity and Pornography.
 The book was "replete with the sort of photographs the commission examined."
-Hamling and editor Earl Kemp were hit with lengthy prison sentences for distributing the book (it has been suggested that this prosecution was in part retaliation for Hamling and Kemp's part in Redrup v.
-New York), but served only the federal minimum.
+Hamling and editor Earl Kemp were given prison sentences for distributing the book, but served only the federal minimum.
+It has been suggested that this prosecution was in part retaliation for Hamling and Kemp's part in Redrup v.
+New York.
 The story of their arrest and prison time was covered in Gay Talese's Thy Neighbor's Wife (1980).

-On September 18, 1970, Charles Keating, the head and founder of the Citizens for Decent Literature, and President Richard Nixon's only appointee to the eighteen-member panel commissioned by former President Lyndon Johnson to produce the report, disputed the findings and petitioned a federal court in Washington, D.C., to issue a temporary restraining order preventing the publication of the final report, which called for the legalization of all pornography in the United States.
+On September 18, 1970, Charles Keating, the head and founder of the Citizens for Decent Literature, and President Richard Nixon's only appointee to the eighteen-member panel commissioned by former president Lyndon Johnson to produce the report, disputed the findings and petitioned a federal court in Washington, D.C., to issue a temporary restraining order preventing the publication of the final report, which called for the legalization of all pornography in the United States.
 He failed.

 The 1969 President's Commission on Obscenity and Pornography issued its un-illustrated 656-page report on September 30, 1970.
 One month later, the report went on sale at the Government Printing Office.
-On November 11, 1970, copies of Greenleaf Classics’ 352-page The Illustrated Presidential Report of the Commission on Obscenity and Pornography were published, and two weeks later, on Monday, December 13, 1970, went on sale throughout the U.S. for $12.50.
+On November 11, 1970, copies of Greenleaf Classics' 352-page The Illustrated Presidential Report of the Commission on Obscenity and Pornography were published, and two weeks later, on Monday, December 13, 1970, went on sale throughout the U.S. for $12.50.